yagop/telegram-bot/README.md

 Contact me
 ------------
 You can contact me [via Telegram](https://telegram.me/yago_perez) but if you have an issue please [open](https://github.com/yagop/telegram-bot/issues) one.

-Or join on the [TelegramBot discussion group](https://telegram.me/joinchat/ALJ3iwFAhOCh4WNUHAyzXQ)
+[Join](https://telegram.me/joinchat/ALJ3iwFAhOCh4WNUHAyzXQ) on the TelegramBot Discussion Group.